rcgsheffield/airbods/README.md

 ## Worker monitoring

 You can look at the workers and tasks using [Flower](https://flower.readthedocs.io/en/latest/), a celery monitoring tool.
+(Also see [Airflow Flower docs](https://airflow.apache.org/docs/apache-airflow/stable/security/flower.html).)
 This can be accessed using an SSH tunnel for port 5555:

 ```bash
 ssh -L 5555:127.0.0.1:5555 $USER@airbods.shef.ac.uk